Reviewing Uses of Regulatory Compliance Monitoring: Discussion

 \subsection{RQ1 --- Identification of Existing Contributions}

-The SLR has identified existing contributions that monitor concrete business processes for their regulatory compliance and has underlined that the majority of \emph{conformance} checking studies are focused on the domain of healthcare, finance, and public services.
-For \emph{compliance} checking uses, we see various domains, such as healthcare and human resources, with a slight skew towards trade and supply chain settings.
+The SLR has identified 58 existing contributions that concretely monitor business processes for their regulatory compliance.
+We have found that the majority of \emph{conformance} checking studies are focused on the domain of healthcare, finance, and public services.
+For \emph{compliance} checking uses, we see various domains, such as healthcare and finance, with a slight skew towards trade and supply chain settings.
+From a temporal perspective, the research interest seems to have shifted from investigating compliance checking towards conformance checking for regulatory compliance monitoring.
+Several reasons might exist for this, such as an increased attractiveness of process-mining related research due to specialized venues and outlets, or, as we will discuss further below, the need to demonstrate the applicability of conformance checking for regulatory compliance monitoring purposes.
 Notably, we observe that a large share of conformance checking studies focuses on demonstrating and improving compliance monitoring techniques, especially in healthcare and finance.
-For the compliance checking studies we investigated, we observe a slightly larger focus on improving compliance monitoring techniques than on demonstrating their application or improving actual process compliance.
+For the compliance checking studies we investigated, we also observe a larger focus on improving compliance monitoring techniques than on demonstrating their application or improving actual process compliance.
+While a wide range of domains is covered, to either improve or demonstrate techniques, or to improve process compliance, we see that regulations related to broader issues such as \emph{sustainability} (see e.g.~\cite{klessascheckUnlocking2024}) are not at all represented, neither from the conformance nor the compliance perspective.
+Given increasing societal demands for compliance with environmental objectives, we argue that future research on regulatory compliance of business processes could --- and should --- take a more active interest in this regard.